theias/ias_package_shell/doc/another-packaging-doc.md

 # Purpose

-I really need to reorganize the documentation for this project.

-This is a collection of thoughts that need to be organized.
-It's hard to find a starting point to explain the philosophy of everything without having written some stuff first.
+To describe the evolution of a project repository layout to a well-defined layout which allows for expansion.

-# First Off
+# Introduction

-A source code repository layout doesn't need to match the layout of the repository when it's "installed".
+A source code repository layout doesn't need to match the layout of the repository when it's __installed__.
 The current focus of this project has been files that need to be installed verbatim (i.e. files that just need to be copied for installation).
-Programs written in scripting languages where the primary "audience" for this system: they don't need to be compiled and linked (well; mostly).
+Programs written in scripting languages where the primary audience for this system: they don't need to be compiled and linked (well; mostly).

 If you need to package up and deploy Java programs, or C programs; this project isn't for you (yet).

-# Building Up to Things
+# Starting Off

 At first, when you learn a repository control system, you might want to lay out things like this (where all of your scripts are in the base directory of the repo):